cabraham/Books/5amclub.md

 It will require force in the beginning and resolve in the middle.
 Nearing the end, it will reach the *automaticity point*.

+## Attention

+Attention is like a currency.
+You only have so much a day.
+Distraction, especially trivial ones like social media, deplete the amount of attention you have.